gaforov/Rock-Paper-Scissors/README.md

 # This is a "Rock, Paper & Scissors" game.

-This is a "Rock, Paper or Scissors" game that I created for fun.
+This is a simpe "Rock, Paper or Scissors", have fun paying it!

-(eDXjavaModule2)